Library Research Services home page

 "In the case of Ph.D. theses funded by Research Councils, metadata describing the thesis should be lodged in the institution's repository as soon as possible after award and a fulltext version should be available within a maximum of 12 months following award.
 It is expected that metadata in institutional repositories will be compatible with the metadata core set recommended by the ETHOS e-thesis online service."
 (UKRI Doctoral Training Grant Terms & Conditions, p23)

-According to the University's Code of Practice for Research Candidature and Supervision, para 94, “The results of research should be freely available ... theses may be subject to restriction only in exceptional circumstances when the relevant School Board/ERDC, on behalf of Senate, agrees to restricted access for a period not normally exceeding three years from the date of examination."
+According to the University's Code of Practice for Research Candidature and Supervision, para 105, “The results of research should be freely available. ... theses may be subject to restriction only in exceptional circumstances when the relevant School Board/ERDC, on behalf of Senate, approves an embargo for a period not normally exceeding three years from the date of examination."

 If it is possible to remove sensitive or uncleared copyright material to an appendix without detriment to the thesis, this is preferable to restricting access to the thesis.
 The appendix can be embargoed separately from the main body of the research which can be made publicly available.